Connect to Snowflake in the Power BI service

 Power BI service configuration

 To enable SSO, a global admin has to turn on the setting in the Power BI Admin portal.
-This setting approves sending Azure AD credentials to Snowflake for authentication for the entire organization.
+This setting approves sending Azure AD authentication tokens to Snowflake from within the Power BI service.
+This setting is set at an orginaztional level.
 Follow these steps to enable SSO:

 Sign in to Power BI using global admin credentials.